| Country | 2004 | 2006 | 2008 | 2010 | 2012 | 2014 | 2016 | 2018 | 2023 | Total |

 Confirmatory factor analysis

 A confirmatory factor analysis was performed to test the model constructed by the Social Cohesion Observatory (2025) and the theoretical proposal by Chan et al. (2006).
-As can be seen in Figura 1, social cohesion is understood as a latent construct consisting of two latent dimensions: vertical cohesion and horizontal cohesion.
+As can be seen in Figure 1, social cohesion is understood as a latent construct consisting of two latent dimensions: vertical cohesion and horizontal cohesion.

 Multilevel analysis